 When Charles II was restored to the throne all regicides and followers of Cromwell who had been buried in the Abbey were dis-interred.
 May’s body, with several others, was buried in a pit in St Margaret’s churchyard in 1661, just outside the Abbey.
 The monument was taken down (the site is now occupied by one to Dr Thomas Triplet).
 It was not until 1880 that he received a new memorial stone in the Abbey, placed just below Triplet’s monument.
 The stone also records the names of other Cromwellians who had been exhumed from this area:

 “Near this spot were buried William Twisse D.D.
 1646 Prolocutor of the Westminster Assembly.
 Thomas May 1650 Translator of Lucan and Secretary to the Long Parliament.
 William Strong 1654 – Stephen Marshall 1655 Parliamentary preachers.
 These were removed by Royal Warrant 1661”.

-A modern memorial plaque on the tower of St Margaret’s Westminster records the names of all who were buried in the pit in the churchyard.
+A modern incised inscription on the tower of St Margaret’s Westminster records the names of all who were buried in the pit in the churchyard.

-A photocopy of the engraving can be purchased from Westminster Abbey Library.
+A photocopy of the engraving, stone and tower inscription can be purchased from Westminster Abbey Library.